nostrus-dominion/update-motd.d/README.md

 # update-motd.d

-This is an edited and updated customer repository based off of https://github.com/yboetz/motd and a few things of my own.
+This is an edited and updated custom repository based off of https://github.com/yboetz/motd and a few things of my own.

 To properly use these you need the following dependents.